-- The years of 1998 and 1999 saw intense fighting for Kosovo.
+- The years 1998 and 1999 saw intense fighting for Kosovo.
 Although the conflict in Kosovo lasted only a year, nearly half of the population of Kosovo was either internally displaced or forced to leave the country to become refugees elsewhere.
-Montenegro was one of the countries they fled to.
+Montenegro was one of the countries they fled towards.

 - The surge in refugees led to the closure of Montenegro’s border in September 1998.
 This came only seven months after the beginning of the conflict in Kosovo.

 - In April 1999, NATO reported that 33,000 Kosovo natives fled to Montenegro.
 By the following month, that number soared to 64,000.

 - NATO transported thousands of tons of food to refugees across the Western Balkans.
 The organization reported that by May 1999, NATO had shipped almost 5,000 tons of food to the war-torn areas filled with refugees.